 How Many Visits Do I Really Need?
-Care Plans Explained
+Cedar Falls Chiropractor Explains Care Plans

 There’s a lot of factors that go into the problems that typically come into a chiropractor’s office (low back pain, neck pain, headaches, shoulder pain, foot pain, you get the point), and each factor changes how long/how many times someone will need to be seen.
 This includes age, activity level, different medical conditions, diet/lifestyle, etc. It’s complicated, but what’s important to remember is that everyone heals at a different rate and one-size-fits-all plans don't consider that.